Pursuing Growth in the Remaining 5 Months of 2025

 Read more here.

-Hope to Enter "Global Supply Chain" Through European Free Trade
+Hopes of Entering the "Global Supply Chain" Through European Free Trade

-• The IEU-CEPA trade agreement not only paves the way for textiles and furniture, but also low-carbon products such as steel.
+• The IEU–CEPA trade agreement not only opens the way for textiles and furniture, but also low-carbon products such as steel.
 The domestic steel industry now has the opportunity to penetrate the European market, which is increasingly demanding sustainability standards, especially from the automotive, construction and electronics sectors.

 Read more here.